QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 ```

 Additionally, if the notebooks themselves are modified as the lecture notes evolve, you can first discard any changes, and then either use `> Git: Pull` command or click on the arrow next to "main" on the bottom of the screen to download the latest versions.

+If the `Project.toml` or `Manifest.toml` files are modified, then you may want to redo the [instantiation](install_packages) step to ensure you have the correct versions.

 We will explore these sorts of features, and how to use them for your own projects, in the {doc}`source code control <../software_engineering/version_control>` lecture.